Hills of Gold

 Supplier and employment opportunities

-The proposed project will be delivered for and on behalf of ENGIE via ‘head contractors.’
+The proposed project will be delivered for and on behalf of ENGIE via ‘head contractors’.
 The head contractors will be responsible for subcontracting a range of skills and suppliers.
-As part of our key objectives for the project, ENGIE will continue to work closely with its head contractors to ensure the delivery and quality of opportunities for local and Indigenous people and suppliers.
+As part of our key objectives for the project, ENGIE will continue to work closely with its head contractors to ensure the delivery and quality of opportunities for local and First Nations peoples and suppliers.